Aristotle was a very famous philosopher and scientist that was born in 384 B.C. and died in 322 B.C.

 His dad’s name was Noccomachus and was the doctor to the king of Macedonia, King Amyntas.

 Since Aristotle’s dad was a doctor, he became very interested in anatomy and he loved nature.

-When he learned, he was probably taught by tutors and he took classes such as science, math, anatomy and arts.
-He was very smart and learned to write and speak in Greek.
+When he learned, he was probably taught by tutors and he took classes such as science, math, anatomy, and arts.
+He was very smart and learned to write and speak Greek.

 When Aristotle turned 17, he was still very interested in anatomy and in the arts.

 He believed that he was smart, and he knew that he wanted to learn more.

 He decided at 17 years old that he would go and join Plato’s Academy which was in Athens.

 While Aristotle was at Plato’s Academy, he studied hard and then later, became a teacher there.

 He worked and studied at Plato’s Academy for a total of 20 years.

 Plato’s Academy was a place to learn, but it was not like the colleges that people attend today.